aviharos/momams/README.md

 Use the "Update all objects" request to create or reset the objects any time you want.

 Click on all the GET requests to get the Orion objects.
-You can use these requests to query the Orion objects any time during the demo - including the OEE and Throughput objects.
+You can use these requests to query the Orion objects any time during the demo.
 Please, study how the data model works in this case.

 You can simulate turning the InjectionMoulding1 machine on and off with their respective requests.
 You can also simulate good and reject parts made with these two requests.

 Turn on the InjectionMoulding1 machine.
 Make a few good parts and if you want, rejects too.
-Wait for about a minute, then get the OEE and Throughput objects.
+Wait for about a minute, then query the InjectionMoulding1 object to see the calculated KPIs.
 You can make parts periodically, and see how that affects the OEE values.

 ### Grafana

 Set up Postgres as a Grafana data source.
-Keep in mind that since Grafana and Postgres are both on the same docker network, you do not need TLS authentication, the hostname is postgres-db.
+Keep in mind that since Grafana and Postgres are both on the same docker network, you do not need TLS authentication, the hostname is `postgres-db`.
 You can see the Postgres password in the [.env](.env) file.

 You can find 3 Grafana dashboards in the [demo/Grafana](demo/Grafana) folder in json format.
-Create 3 new dashboards in Grafana, then open them one by one, click settings, and copy-paste one of the dashboard's json data to recreate it.
+Create 3 new dashboards in Grafana, then open them one by one, click settings, and copy-paste one of the dashboard's json data to recreate them.

 If you like, you can specify a Grafana alert for the TrayLoaderStorage's Counter as described [here](https://grafana.com/docs/grafana/latest/alerting/).
 You can use any alert channel you like.
 You can use the alerts dashboard.
-The normal users do not need to see this, this can remain a hidden dashboard only for alerting purposes.
+The normal users do not need to see this dashboard.
+It can remain a hidden dashboard only for alerting purposes.

 ### Stop MOMAMS

 Log out of Grafana, then

-    $ docker-compose -p momams down
+    $ ./docker-compose_down.sh

 ### Try the IoT agent